Dev-Sites/digitalcoaching/Out-of-Scope:-medical,-legal-&-psychological-advice.md

 >I can continue to coach you on other goals, I’m just not allowed to discuss suicide or depression beyond the above."

->As the text says, this is not a suggestion but a requirement that we have for all coaches when serious issues like suicide come up.
-More info is here under section 4.